2016 United States presidential election in Texas: Results

-Green Party convention
+Green Party caucus

 The Texas Green Party held its party caucuses at conventions at the precinct level on March 8, the county level on March 12, and the district level on March 19, leading up to the state nominating convention in Grey Forest, Texas, on April 9 and 10.

 On April 10 it was announced that Jill Stein had won the state convention.

+Campaign

+The Green Party did host their National Convention in Houston from August 4–6 at the University of Houston making it the last physical convention for the Green Party to date for a presidential election as one was held virtually for the 2020 and 2024 elections.

 General election

 Polling

 Trump won every single pre-election poll with margins varying from 2 to 14 points.
 Trump won the last poll 49% to 35% and the average of the last three polls showed Trump leading 50% to 38%.

 Predictions

 The following are final 2016 predictions from various organizations for Texas as of Election Day.

 Results

 The voting age population was 19,307,355, of which 15,101,087 were registered to vote.
 Turnout was 8,969,226, which is 46.45% of the voting age population and 59.39% of registered voters.
 The early voting period lasted for two weeks ending November 4, with 43.5% of registered voters casting early or absentee ballots.
 Out of those who cast votes, 73% cast their ballots early or absentee and 26% voted on Election Day.

 Thirteen candidates received write-in votes, of which the large majority (42,366) went to Evan McMullin.